 I. The Scriptures

-The Scriptures of the Old and New Testaments were given by inspiration of God and equal in all its parts (1 Peter 1:20-21).
-Every word is verbally inspired and without any error in the original documents (2 Timothy 3:16).
+We teach that the Scriptures of the Old and New Testaments were given by inspiration of God and equal in all its parts (1 Peter 1:20-21).
+Every word is verbally inspired and without any error in the original documents (Psalm 19:7; James 1:25; 2 Timothy 3:16).
 It is literally God breathed out and infallible.

-We affirm the belief that in the opening chapters of Genesis teach that God alone created the universe and everything in it out of nothing, and formed His creation in 6 literal 24 hour days.
-He made it good, without sin or imperfection.
-He created Adam and Eve directly from the dust of the earth, not through an evolutionary process.
+We affirm the belief that in the opening chapters of Genesis teach that God alone created the universe and everything in it out of nothing, and formed His creation in 6 days.
+He made it very good, without the effects of sin or any imperfection.
+He created Adam directly from the dust of the earth, not through an evolutionary process, and Eve, directly from the rib of Adam.
 Mankind has his beginnings within the scope of the biblical genealogies.
-This was by the cooperative efforts of The Father, The Son and The Holy Spirit (Genesis 1:1-2; Colossians 1:16).
+This was by the cooperative efforts of The Father, the Son, and the Holy Spirit (Genesis 1:1-2; Colossians 1:16).

 We teach that the Bible constitutes the only infallible rule of faith and practice (2 Timothy 3:15-17; 2 Peter 1:3).
 We teach that God spoke in His written Word by a process of dual authorship.
 The Holy Spirit so superintended the human authors that, through their individual personalities and different styles of writing, they composed and recorded God’s Word to man (2 Peter1:20-21) without error in the whole or in the part (Matthew 5:18).